 Minor changes in scope may also fall under re-planning activities.
 The project maintains a scope management plan (PEP-4.4) which describes the project process for maintaining control of scope and outlines scope changes that can be implemented depending upon the project's forecast of its ability to complete the project within the approved TPC and duration.
 The project can elect to implement minor de-scoping options or to defer scope through the change control process if it needs to increase the amount of contingency as part of the strategy to prevent potential cost overruns.
-It can also elect to implement project enhancements that are within existing scope of work definitions, following the project change control process and approval process as set in the award or contract terms and conditions.
+It can also elect to implement project change control process and approval process as set in the award or contract terms and conditions.